 If you believe your rights under the FMLA have been violated, you may file a complaint with WHD or file a private lawsuit against your employer in court.
 Scan the QR code to learn about our WHD complaint process.

-DEPARTMENT OF LABOR UNITED STATES OF AMERICA WAGE AND HOUR DIVISION UNITED STATES DEPARTMENT OF LABOR employer cannot retaliate against you for requesting FMLA leave or cooperating with a WHD investigation.
+DEPARTMENT OF LABOR UNITED STATES OF AMERICA WAGE AND HOUR DIVISION UNITED STATES DEPARTMENT OF LABOR

 WH1420